Danix002/Propagazione-di-fake-news-simulazione-della-diffusione-da-un-utente-alla-rete-sociale/README.md

 TO DO:
-- fix problem with class "stochastic_attribute_model"
+- check "prova.py"

+- check rank model on gephi
-- decide on the uniform distribution
+- decide on the uniform distribution (probability)
 - decide layout gephi
 - clean code